mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - MySQL - Enable MySQL Logs to Be Group Readable.md

 	-rw-r-----  1 mysql adm    333 2013-01-01 03:00 mysql-slow.log.6.gz
 	-rw-r-----  1 mysql adm    334 2012-12-31 03:00 mysql-slow.log.7.gz

-#### An example of what directory permissions look like after the adjustment.
+#### An example of what log ownership and permissions look like after the adjustment.

 	ls -la /var/log/mysql/